turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateName(Entity entity) : NameComponent result  -- attach a name component to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateLayer(Entity entity) : LayerComponent result  -- attach a layer component to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateTransform(Entity entity) : TransformComponent result  -- attach a transform component to an entity.
 The returned component is associated with the entity and can be manipulated
+- Component_CreateCamera(Entity entity) : CameraComponent result  -- attach a camera component to an entity.
+The returned component is associated with the entity and can be manipulated
 - Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateObject(Entity entity) : ObjectComponent result  -- attach an object component to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateInverseKinematics(Entity entity) : InverseKinematicsComponent result  -- attach an IK component to an entity.
 The returned component is associated with the entity and can be manipulated